Mean Dimension & Jaworski-type Theorems: Introduction

-\subsection{Acknowledgements:}
+W. Winter and G. Szab\'{o} have informed me that the theorem that aperiodic finite dimensional systems admit markers have found applications in the classification theory for C*-algebras arising from dynamical systems (see \cite{S15,HWZ12}).

+\subsection{Acknowledgements}

 I would like to thank Jérôme Buzzi, Sylvain Crovisier, Tomasz Downarowicz, Misha Gromov, Mariusz Lema\'{n}czyk, Elon Lindenstrauss, Julien Melleray, Micha\l{} Rams and Benjamin Weiss for helpful discussions.
 Special thanks to Tomasz Downarowicz and the Wroc\l{}aw University of Technology for hosting me for numerous times during the time I was working on this article.
 I am grateful to Hanfeng Li and Masaki Tsukamoto for sending me comments on an earlier version.
+I thank the anonymous referee for a careful reading and many useful suggestions.
+The research was partially supported by the Marie Curie grant PCIG12-GA-2012-334564 and by the National Science Center (Poland) grant 2013/08/A/ST1/00275.